jesse-tong/cv-demo/README.md

-# My CV (deployed at https://jesse-tong.github.io/cv-demo
+# My first attempt of creating a CV with React